The WWF is run at a local level by the following offices...

 Mention the name “Ceres”, and most people will immediately think about fruit or fruit juice.
 That’s because the Ceres area in the Western Cape’s farmlands is one of the major producers of deciduous fruits in South Africa.
 But this region is also infested with water-consuming invasive alien plants.

 Ryno Pienaar has been involved in the clearing of alien vegetation in this part of the province for nearly seven years.
 He works for the Wolseley Water Users Association, and his job has been supported by Woolworths through WWF since 2017.
-He tells me about his most recent Hilton Hotels-funded clearing and restoration project along the Dwars River just outside Ceres.
+He tells me about his most recent Hilton Effect Foundation-funded clearing and restoration project along the Dwars River just outside Ceres.
 Within a year they have completed the clearing of woody invasives from a 25 hectare stretch of river-flanked land – and they have restored the riverbank area with indigenous trees.

 In 2020 I had met Ryno in person, and witnessed his team in action, slaying other alien trees in Wolseley, near to the mighty Breede River which is a major supplier of water in this farming region.
 Although I could not visit the Dwars River project near Ceres this year, Ryno paints a great picture as he told me all about it.
 I feel as if I was there to meet the team on the ground!
-The clearing and restoration work, which was funded by Hilton Hotels through WWF, took place on a pear and apple farm called Klein Pruise Farm and also known as Crispy Farm.
+The clearing and restoration work, which was funded by Hilton Effect Foundation through WWF, took place on a pear and apple farm called Klein Pruise Farm and also known as Crispy Farm.

 The Dwars River, which is one of the tributaries of the Breede River runs through this farm.
 It was wonderful that the owners of the farm welcomed the idea of alien clearing and long-term restoration of indigenous trees along the river with open arms.
 It was a great opportunity for the farmers to become the new stewards, maintaining the rehabilitated area, irrigating saplings in the early stages and keeping it clear from resprouting aliens.